digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Contract identifiers can be created dynamically through interactions with the underlying ledger.
 See the `operation semantics of update statements <Update Interpretation_>`_ for the formal specification of those interactions.
-The version of contract identifiers created by DAML-LF engine depends of its configuration.
-A DAML-LF compliant engine should refuse to load DAML-LF >= 1.dev archives when configured to produce V0 contract identifier.
+Depending on its configuration, a DAML-LF engine can produce V0 or V1 contract identifiers.
+When configured to produce V0 contract identifiers, a DAML-LF compliant engine must refuse to load any DAML-LF >= 1.dev archives.
+On the contrary, when configured to produce V1 contract ids, a DAML-LF compliant engine must accept to load any DAML-LF version.

 Also note that package identifiers are typically `cryptographic hash
 <Package hash_>`_ of the content of the package itself.